PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 ### requirements for the development platform
 You need to have installed on your Raspberry Pi:
 - Thonny IDE, Geany or equivalent.
-- Have /boot/firmware/config.txt prepared for use of the Raspberry Sense Hat V2 as instructed in the documentation of Raspberry Pi
+- Have /boot/firmware/config.txt prepared for use of the Raspberry Sense Hat V2 as instructed in the documentation [here](https://www.raspberrypi.com/documentation/accessories/sense-hat.html)

-Before to start the Python script mqtt_rpi4b.py you need to start a terminal session.
+Before to start the Python script ```mqtt_rpi4b.py``` you need to start a terminal session.
 Then go to the home directory, activate the virtual environment venv, cd to the mqtt directory and run the Python script:
 ```
 	cd ~/
 	source env/bin/activate